 They may live a great distance from a VA hospital, and because so many exist on small fixed incomes, they find that the cost of transportation to a VA hospital is just too high.
 They’re left with two choices.
 They could go without the treatment they need, or skimp on food or other necessities to pay for transportation.
 Vets disabled in our nation’s service should never face such dire options.
 DAV and Auxiliary volunteers respond, driving vets to and from VA hospitals and clinics.
 The DAV has also donated vans, where needed, to make the program work.
 Other grateful Americans are helping too.
 It’s all part of the DAV Transportation Network, administered by DAV Hospital Service Coordinators (HSCs) at the VA’s 172 medical centers.

-In order to continue this service to our nation’s heroes, we are now faced with the position that we have to replace our existing vehicle.
+In order to continue this service to our nation’s heroes, we will need to replace our older vehicle.
 This vehicle has been serviced many times and has almost 200,000.00 miles on it.
 The process of replacing the van takes months.
-To be eligible, Clare County Veterans Services must have the cost of a new van by November of 2017… This cost is $16,500.00.
-The DAV National Transportation Network will pick up the other half and order the vehicle in the fall of 2017.
-The van would then be delivered to Clare County in the spring of 2018.
-So you can see why it is so important that we begin this process now.
+To be eligible, Clare County Veterans Services must have half the cost of a replacement vehicle.
+The DAV National Transportation Network will pick up the other half.

 We are asking for your help in tax deductible donations towards this cost.
 Any amount would be greatly appreciated.
 I am confident that together we can continue to provide the service to our disabled veterans that they deserve.
 I am hoping that you will take this opportunity to support our veterans and rally around them in their time of need.
 I am also open to any suggestions you may have for other fundraising ideas.
-All checks should be written to Clare County Soldier and Sailors Relief Fund-DAV VAN and mailed to the above address to my attention.
+All checks should be written to Clare County DAV VAN and mailed to address: 225 W Main St Harrison MI 48625 to my attention.
 Please let me know if you have any questions or concerns.